23-2-DSDN242/parametric-letterforms-Evieegotlost/README.md

 The initial inspiration for this font was based on Chinese calligraphy for its simple yet messy and bold ink strokes that make up each character.

+_____________________________________________________________________________________________________
+#### Progress:

 Mid-way through the project, I realized it would be difficult to replicate the style accurately due to the given parameter limit.
 Since I was using bezier vertex shapes to create the ink strokes, I would have to use a larger amount of parameters if I wanted to replicate the varying bends.
 Because of this, I would have to cut down the amount of shapes I'm using as well as any extra vertices.

-_____________________________________________________________________________________________________
-#### Progress:
+This leaves 3 main shapes each with 8 parameters.
 _____________________________________________________________________________________________________
 #### The 24 parameters per letter: